-Advanced university degree (Master’s degree or equivalent degree) in law, political science, international relations, social sciences or related field.
-A first-level university degree in combination with two additional years of qualifying work experience may be accepted in lieu of the advanced university degree.Work Experience
+Advanced university degree (Master's degree or equivalent) in educational technology, instructional design, adult education, psychology, or other related area is required.
+A first-level university degree in combination with two additional years of qualifying experience may be accepted in lieu of the advanced university degree.Work Experience

 English and French are the working languages of the United Nations Secretariat.
-For the position advertised, fluency in English (both oral and written) is required.
-Knowledge of another UN official language is an advantage.Assessment
+For the post advertised, fluency in English (oral and written) is required.
+Knowledge of French is desirable.
+Knowledge of another official UN language is an advantage.Assessment

 United Nations Considerations